 Keep the Poll Short and Simple

 Polls yield the best results when you keep the poll title and answers short, simple, and easy to understand.
 Add answers that cover all the options and don’t overlap.
 If you can’t cover all the options, let users suggest additional answers for you to consider.

 Images and videos attract the attention of your audience and make them more engaged with your poll.
 Adding an introduction image or images to each answer of the poll can really boost the engagement of your poll.
 Images can also add context to the question and answers.

 Keep the Mystery Alive

-Show the poll result only after the participants cast their vote.
-This is because many people participate in polls out of curiosity to see what others voted and how they compare to the majority of voters.
+Show the poll result only after the participants cast their votes.
+This is because many people participate in polls out of curiosity to see what others voted for and how they compare to the majority of voters.
 You can take it even one step further, and reveal to them more information than just the poll result after the vote.

 Select a Good Theme

 Select a poll theme that stands out and matches your site’s look & feel.
 You can select from pre-defined themes and fonts or add your own.
 If you need more than that you can use the CSS override feature to customize every aspect of the HTML poll so it perfectly matches your site and brand.

 Select a Prominent Location for Your HTML Poll